Why Are People Using CBD Oil For Epilepsy?

 What is CBD?

-How does CBD work?
+How Does CBD work?

-Health Benefits of CBD
+Health Benefits of CBD: Epilepsy and Beyond

 Initial studies have shown CBD has numerous health benefits and medicinal properties, including:

-- Antiemetic (reduces nausea and vomiting)
+- Antiemetic (reducing nausea and vomiting)

 - Anticonvulsant (suppresses seizure activity)